Article Last Updated: November 2023

 4. Let it soak for at least 24 hours.

-5. Remove the filter and rinse the remaining cleaning mixture thoroughly with the garden hose.
+5. Remove the filter and rinse out the remaining soap mixture thoroughly.

-6. Allow the filter to dry for at least another 24 hours before returning it to your spa.
+6. Allow the filter to dry for at least another 24 hours before you put it back in the tub.

-1. Remove the filter from your spa and put it in the empty pickle tub.
+1. Remove the filter from your tub and put it in the large empty bucket.

-2. Use the garden hose to add 5 gallons of hot water to your pickle bath.
+2. Add 5 gallons of hot water to your bucket container.

 3. Add ¼ cup of bleach until well blended.

-5. Remove the filter and use the hose from your garden to rinse off any remaining bleach.
+5. Remove the filter and use lots of water to rinse off any remaining bleach.

-6. Allow the filter to dry overnight or for up to 24 hours.
+6. Allow the filter to dry overnight or for as long as is necessary.

-3. Hot Tub Filter Cleaner Alternative (Organic Materials)
+3. Hot Tub Filter Cleaner Alternative (Natural and Chemical Free)

-2. Fill the brine tank with your garden hose with enough water to completely cover your filter.
+2. Fill the bucket with enough water to completely cover the filter.

 3. Add a lot of sea salt.
-The amount you add depends on the amount of water in your curing tank.
-Add about 1 cup of sea salt to 1 gallon of water.
+The amount you add depends on the amount of water in your bucket.
+It should be about 1 cup of sea salt to 1 gallon of water.